alphaClass6143/CI_PP4_mini-twitter/README.md

 11. comment on Post
 12. update comment
 13. delete comment
-14. update post
-15. follow/unfollow other users
+14. follow/unfollow other users
-16. see who follows me
+15. see who follows me
-17. see who I follow
+16. see who I follow
-18. search for other users
+17. search for other users
-19. search for posts
+18. search for posts

 As a owner I want to:

-20. remove users and block their email address
+19. remove users and block their email address
-21. see who has recently registered
+20. see who has recently registered
-22. remove posts
+21. remove posts
-23. see the most recent posts on the platform
+22. see the most recent posts on the platform

 ## Design